andrewdavidmackenzie/flow/README.md

 what that sample does and walks you through it.

 ## Make docs or guide changes
-As all "guide" content must be under the `guide/src` folder, I currently have a make target to copy markdown files across from other folder (preserving directory structure and relative links between them) under `guide/src`.
+As all "guide" content must be under the `docs` folder, I currently have a make target to copy markdown files across from other folders (preserving directory structure and relative links between them) under `docs`.
-So, if you make changes to markdown docs, or the guide's `Summary.md` index file, then best to run `make guide` (`make travis` depends on this target so it is done for you) before pushing and sending your PR.
+So, if you make changes to markdown docs, or the guide's `SUMMARY.md` index file, then best to run `make doc` (`make travis` depends on this target so it is done for you) before pushing and sending your PR.

-I need to fix the Github Pages deploy of the guide that is built with `mdbook`.
+After a PR is merged, and the build of the modifed `master` branch succeeds, the guide is rebuilt with `mdbook` and the resulting html is deployed to Github Pages, which can be viewed [here](http://andrewdavidmackenzie.github.io/flow/)

 ## License